Talk to your children

 Assume everyone has good intent.
 People you come in contact with, even those who whom you disagree, are usually well-intentioned.
 When we acknowledge most people want to solve problems and help others, the focus of any discussion or debate can be: “How do we best do that?”
 Arguing about who has the moral high ground is counterproductive.
 Keep the conversation to: What will your law and policy suggestions produce – what are potential consequences?

 Most people consider themselves to be well-intentioned and moral.
 The challenge is that people have different definitions and ideas on what is “moral.”
 Jonathon Haidt, author of The Righteous Mind: Why good people are divided by religion and politics, addresses six different moral foundations from which all people operate: care/compassion, fairness/equality, liberty, loyalty, the Sacred, authority.
 Those on the left side of the political spectrum tend to respond to, and value, care/compassion and fairness/equality.
 However, all six of the moral foundations have been found to resonate for most individuals on the right side of the political spectrum.

 Understanding people’s beliefs about what is “moral” helps you to understand people’s intentions.
 You’ll have a clearer understanding of why people do what they do.
-That can go a long ways toward increasing communication and arriving at the best policy decisions.
+That can go a long ways toward increasing communication and arriving at the best law and policy decisions.

 “Ascribing bigotry to those with whom you disagree is the last refuge of cowards.”
 Eileen McNamara